haraldrudell/Linux-WPA3-Personal/README.md

                 txpower 20.00 dBm
 </pre>

-phy2 is your device.
+phy2 is the iw numbering for the device.
 To see everything it can do, about 200 lines: `iw phy2 info`

 All network interfaces are listed by `ip l`